Siege of Malta (World War II): Allied offensive

 While Italian bombing was again proving successful against the British, the Luftwaffe returned in force in December 1941 to renew intensive bombing.
 The Kriegsmarine sent nearly half of all the German U-boats on operations in the Atlantic Ocean to the Mediterranean to support the effort against Malta and by 15 December, half of these vessels were either in the Mediterranean, or en route, having to run the gauntlet past the RAF and the navy based in Gibraltar.
-Until the return of the Luftwaffe over Malta, the RAF defenders had claimed 199 aircraft shot down from June 1940 – December 1941, while losses were at least 90 Hurricanes, three Fairey Fulmars and one Gladiator in air combat; 10 more Hurricanes and one Gladiator destroyed in accidents and many more destroyed on the ground.
+Until the return of the Luftwaffe over Malta, the RAF defenders had claimed 199 aircraft shot down from June 1940 to December 1941, while losses were at least 90 Hurricanes, three Fairey Fulmars and one Gladiator in air combat; 10 more Hurricanes and one Gladiator destroyed in accidents and many more destroyed on the ground.
 Eight Marylands, two other aircraft, three Beaufighters, one Blenheim fighter and many bombers were also lost.
 No. 185 Squadron claimed 18 destroyed, seven probable victories and 21 damaged for 11 killed or missing.
 Among those losses was Squadron Leader Peter "Boy" Mould.
 Actual Axis losses amounted to 135 bombers (80 German) and 56 fighters plus a number of other aircraft.

-Luftwaffe returns (December 1941 – August 1942)
+Axis returns (December 1941 – August 1942)

 Kesselring (OB Süd)

 By June 1941, Geisler had been moved to Libya to support the DAK in the North African Campaign.
 In the Mediterranean and on Malta, the Allies recovered and began offensive operations against Axis shipping bringing supplies to the DAK in North Africa.
 The mounting shipping supply losses affected Geisler's ability to support Erwin Rommel and his forces, which caused tension between the Wehrmacht and the Luftwaffe.
 Geisler was to be returned to Sicily with his remaining air strength to solve the issue.
 However, the Germans backed down over Italian protests.
 On 6 October Geisler did extend his air sector responsibilities to cover the Tripoli-Naples sea route to curtail losses.
 On 2 October, Hermann Göring, commander-in-chief of the Luftwaffe met with his Regia Aeronautica counterpart Francesco Pricolo, to discuss reinforcements.
-Hans Jeschonnek, Goring's chief of staff, suggested sending Luftflotte 2 and its commander Albert Kesselring to Sicily from the Eastern Front.
+Hans Jeschonnek, Göring's chief of staff, suggested sending Luftflotte 2 and its commander Albert Kesselring to Sicily from the Eastern Front.
 Göring agreed, and was willing to send 16 Gruppen to Sicily, anticipating a Soviet collapse in the east; Fliegerkorps II (Bruno Loerzer), arrived in January 1942, with Kesselring as Oberbefehlshaber Süd (OB Süd, Commander-in-Chief South) from 1 December 1941.
+Meanwhile, Pricolo was replaced by Generale di squadra aerea Rino Corso Fougier on 14 November after the Regia Aeronautica 's failure to defend Axis convoys and to provide an anti-shipping capability.